Archaeology in Orkney

 The Ness of Brodgar, discovered in 2003, throws up new and exciting finds regularly during its annual dig, and its scale and sophistication suggest that Orkney may have been the cultural centre of this country thousands of years ago.

-The Ness of Brodgar is open to visitors for the 8 week summer period that archaeologists are on site making ever more fascinating discoveries.
-Tours for the 2015 season will run from the 6th of July until the 28th of August.
-Tours take place at 11am, 1pm and 3pm on weekdays, and 11am and 3pm at weekends, although there is no one digging on Saturday or Sunday.
+The Ness of Brodgar is usually open to visitors during the summer period that archaeologists are on site making ever more fascinating discoveries.
+No official tour dates have been announced for the 2016 season yet but, subject to funding, the dig season will run between the 4th of July and the 26th of August.
 Please be aware that the site is covered over for protection outwith the excavation weeks.

 Recent discoveries at the Ness of Brodgar include the earliest known examples of grooved ware pottery and walls painted with colour.
 Elsewhere, the Orkney Venus, or Westray Wife, was found at the Links of Noltland in Westray.
 She is the oldest found representation of a human figure in Scotland.
 A Stone Age tomb, containing a 5000-year-old skull was discovered in a garden at Banks in South Ronaldsay in October 2010.

-Archaeologists carry out annual digs in the summer at several important sites including the Ness of Brodgar, Links of Noltland, Wyre and Windwick, South Ronaldsay.
+Archaeologists carry out annual digs in the summer at several important sites including the Links of Noltland in Westray, Rousay, Wyre and Windwick, South Ronaldsay.
 Marine archaeology projects investigating underwater sites are ongoing too.
-There are many specialists in Orkney offering commercial archaeology services and archaeology holidays and we also have Orkney Archaeological Society, a charity which hosts guided walks and talks.
+There are many specialists in Orkney offering commercial archaeology services and archaeology holidays and we also have the Orkney Archaeological Society, a charity which hosts regular talks.

 Ness of Brodgar